hvolkmer/clj-extplane/README.md

     (press-down :joy_flapsdn)
     (release :joy_flapsdn)

-Or you can just use the convienence funtion "toggle":
+For keys you should use the function `toggle`:

     (toggle :key_forward)

 ### Setting the update interval

+The update interval accepts a integer which resembles the update frequency in Hz (e.g. 30 -> 30 Hz -> 30 Updates per second).

     (set-update-interval 30)

 ## Internals

 It makes use of the fantastic [instaparse](https://github.com/Engelberg/instaparse) and [core.match](https://github.com/clojure/core.match) libraries.
+The TCP socket handling is inspired by [a simple Clojure IRC Client](http://nakkaya.com/2010/02/10/a-simple-clojure-irc-client/).

 ## Getting ExtPlane to compile on OS X